-A simple an effective way to do it, is adding the following JVM option, which will output all the JVM options at startup:
+Answer: A simple and effective way to do it, is adding the following JVM option, which will output all the JVM options at startup:

 46. Say you have frequent “Connection closed” in your logs.
 You ping the database but it’s reachable.
 What would you do?

-it’s very likely that you have some infrastructure policy which closes idle connections before when they are still Active for the application server.
-In order to cope with it, you have to include a Validation configuration in your Datasource which will prevent your application to use dead Connections.
-Example for Oracle:
+Answer: you likely have some infrastructure policy that closes idle connections before when they are still active for the application server.
+To cope with it, you have to include a Validation configuration in your Datasource which will prevent your application to use dead Connections.
+Example for Oracle

-47. If you have JVM Settings at Server Group Level and your Servers are configured to use the Host JVM Settings, which one prevail so?
+47. If you have JVM Settings at Server Group Level and your Servers are configured to use the Host JVM Settings, which one prevails so?

-In a managed domain the JVM settings can be declared at different scopes: For a specific server group, for a host or for a particular server.
+Answer: In a managed domain the JVM settings can be declared at different scopes: For a specific server group, for a host or a particular server.
 If not declared, the settings are inherited from the parent scope.
-In this case you have the following configuration (domain.xml):
+In this case, you have the following configuration (domain.xml):

 In this case, the Host configuration (named default) prevails, being more specific to the Server.